Correlation Between Quantitative and Hcm Dividend

 Strong

 Over the last 90 days Hcm Dividend Sector has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of weak performance in the last few months, the Fund's basic indicators remain fairly strong which may send shares a bit higher in April 2025.
-The current disturbance may also be a sign of long term up-swing for the fund investors.
+In spite of latest weak performance, the Fund's basic indicators remain strong and the current disturbance on Wall Street may also be a sign of long term gains for the fund investors.

 Quantitative and Hcm Dividend Volatility Contrast